yandex/porto/porto.md

 * **owner\_cred** - credentials of container owner: uid gid groups...

+* **owner\_containers** - containers that have write access to container

+    Also grants write access to parent containers.
+If not set all containers have write access.

 Porto client authentication is based on task pid, uid, gid received via **socket(7)** SO\_PEERCRED and task freezer cgroup from /proc/pid/cgroup.